clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 =============

-:command:`swupd` search downloads manifest data and searches for matching paths.
+:command:`swupd` search downloads manifest data and searches for bundles that match the term.
 Enter only one term, or hyphenated term, per search.
 Use the command :command:`man swupd` to learn more.

--b --binary
-   Restrict search to program binary paths.
-Omit this flag if you want a larger scope of search results.

 Only the base bundle is returned.
 Bundles can contain other bundles via includes.
 For more details, see `Bundle Definition Files`_ and its